top of page

 secondaryinkpattern (1)_edited.jpg

-You will receive a supportive space for exploring your own writing of spiritual autobiography, while learning histories of change and liberation that can help build inter-faith solidarities that support women, trans and genderqueer folks, people of color, and all marginalized.
+Clergy receive a supportive space for exploring their own writing, while learning histories of change and liberation that can help build inter-faith solidarities that support women, trans and genderqueer folks, people of color, the colonized, and all marginalized.

-To Register: To reach out to register or with questions, please contact Dr. Kimberly George directly.
+To Register: Please contact Dr. Kimberly George directly.

 The Journey of Study